UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session10.rst

     Everything is made up of bytes

-If it's on disk or transmitted oƒUniver a network, it's bytes
+If it's on disk or transmitted over a network, it's bytes

 Python provides some abstractions to make it easier to deal with bytes